Other tax issues

 What can I find in the other tax issues tax guide?

 In this section, we provide information and help on some other tax matters to encourage you to try and solve any tax problem that you may have.
 Even if you do not have a ‘problem’ we hope you find this section useful and informative as its always a good idea to be able to understand and manage your own tax affairs.

 In particular, we provide information on the following areas of taxation for the individual:

-savings and tax – from April 2016, a new system of tax applies to savings and dividend income meaning most people will have no tax to pay.
+savings and tax – since April 2016, a new system of tax has applied to savings and dividend income meaning most people will have no tax to pay.
 In addition, bank and building society interest is no longer taxed before you get it.
 Some other types of savings income might still have tax taken off before you get it.
 Here we tell you about the new rules.

 - property income – there is also income from land and buildings – rental income from properties.

 - capital gains tax – you may have to pay capital gains tax when you sell assets and make a profit.
 We explain how a charge to capital gains tax might arise and – most importantly – list the many different assets that are exempt from capital gains tax, such as cars.

 - council tax and rates – this section gives an outline of the primary ’local taxes’ in the UK.
 Money collected from these taxes goes to local authorities (councils) to pay for local services such as maintaining parks, collecting rubbish, policing and personalised care.